-Children are expected to take reading books home regularly and should read aloud to their parents/carers four times a week.
-Children may be asked to complete other tasks to reinforce the work they do at school in English and Maths.
+Children are expected to take reading books home regularly and should read aloud to their parents/carers at least four times a week.
+Children may be asked to complete other tasks to reinforce the work they do at school in English and

+Maths.
 Sometimes, children may also be asked to research an aspect of classroom study.
+Phonics is very important and needs regular practise at home.
 If pupils do not have access to a computer at home, they can be offered the opportunity to complete this type of homework at school.
 There will also be occasions when unfinished classwork needs to be completed at home or when extra practice is needed to overcome a difficulty.